-1. Kaziranga National Park.
 This wildlife park is home to perhaps the largest population of one-horned rhinos on our planet.
-Due to this, it won’t be wrong to say that the Kaziranga National Park is considered as the national treasure for our country.
+Due to this, it won’t be wrong to say that the Kaziranga National Park is considered the national treasure for our country.
 The park was declared as a UNESCO World Heritage Site in 1985 owing to its significance on the map of India.

-2. Manas National Park.
-This park is yet another UNESCO World Heritage Site and is a national Tiger, Rhino, and Elephant Reserve.
+Manas National park is also a UNESCO World Heritage Site and is a national Tiger, Rhino, and Elephant Reserve.
 Here, you also get to find the rare Golden Langur along with the Red Panda.
 For anyone who loves to click pictures of nature at its vibrant best, then this is the kind of place which you must frequent every year or so.

-To travel to Baksa, you will need to cover a total distance of about 1,861, 2,686, 961, 2,933 km from cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+To reach Baksa in Assam, you will need to cover a total distance of about 1,861, 2,686, 961, 2,933 km from cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the following travel details on how you can reach here by the following means of public transport.

 By Air.
 Deboard at the Gopinath Bordoloi International Airport (GAU) aka Guwahati Airport situated 80-90 km away.
 It is fairly well connected with other cities via direct and connecting flights.
 From the airport, you can easily book a taxi or avail some other means of public transport to reach your destination.

 By Train.
 The nearest railhead is the Tihu Railway Station (TIHU) situated 40-55 km away.
 The station has okay train connectivity from nearby cities and towns.
 From the station, you will need to take a taxi or some other means of public transport to reach here.